SabreTools/MPF/CHANGELIST.md

 - Fix negative offsets for `/a` flag
 - Always check for all DIC log files, just in case
 - Check for the zipped logs for dealing with overwrites
+- Be smarter about checking for zipped logs

 ### 2.0 (2021-04-23)
 - Rename DICUI to Media Preservation Frontend (MPF)